 If you plan to visit some of Oslo’s Maritime Museums, you’ll want to purchase a public transportation ticket.
 I bought one 24 hour pass (from a 7-Eleven as the metro station I went to had no ticket machines) and then worked all of my further destinations into one day.

 A one way ticket costs 42 NOK, while a 24 pass costs 127 NOK.
-If you plan to take at least three journeys, just get the 24 hour pass for your one day in Oslo.
-It’s just more convenient.
+If you plan to take at least three journeys, just get the 24 hour pass.

 Winters have the fewest visitors and therefore you can expect a slightly lower price.
 However, winters have the worst weather (expect it to be cold) and have limited daylight.
 For example, in Oslo, the sun rises around 8:30 am and sets at about 3:30 pm in January.